In 2008, I Felt Like I Was Going Insane in the Dating World...

 They reluctantly enter into relationship but they're unavailable so they end it.

 I’m emotionally shattered and ashamed and replay everything about the relationship back over in my head.

 I wait for the sting to wear off, the memories to fade, pump myself back up, get back on the horse and find myself at a loud bar again or back online dating and the cycle would start all over again...

 I was so confused.
 I thought I was a good looking, smart, successful, high achieving woman in her 30s so my troubles in dating and relationships baffled me.

-I had a Bachelor of Arts in Psychology
+I had a BA in Psychology

 I had a Masters of Science in Education

-I had a successful career
+I had a successful career in elementary education

 I was a popular DJ in New York City